“…but where do you get your protein?”

 It’s time for us to shift our focus from protein (Americans get 2-3x more than they need), carbs and low fat and start really focusing on fiber.
 We all know we need fiber but do you know the RDA for fiber?
 It’s about 25g per day for women and 38g for men according to the Institute of Medicine.

 Very few omnivorous Americans meet that amount, unfortunately.
-Most vegans and vegetarians usually meet this threshold unless they are what we call “twinkie vegans” and eat mostly junk food which happens to be vegan.
+Most vegans, vegetarians or plant-based folks usually meet this threshold unless they are what we call “twinkie vegans” and eat mostly technically vegan junk food.

 The implications of a low fiber diet are much more profound than a “low” protein diet when you consider that almost zero Americans (even strict raw vegans) fail to get the minimum RDA for protein.
 We coined the phrase “Focus on Fiber” to help keep you, well, focused on fiber.